apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 }
 ```

-This sets the task-local value `ServiceContext.current` which is used by [swift-log](https://github.com/apple/swift-log), as well as ``Tracer`` APIs in order to later "*pick up*" the context and e.g. include it in log statements, or start new trace spans using the information stored in the context.
+This sets the task-local value `ServiceContext.current` which is used by [Swift Log](https://github.com/apple/swift-log), as well as ``Tracer`` APIs in order to later "*pick up*" the context and e.g. include it in log statements, or start new trace spans using the information stored in the context.

 > Note: The end goal here being that when end-users of your library write `log.info("Hello")` the logger is able to pick up the context information and include the e.g. the `trace-id` in such log statement automatically!
 This way, every log made during the handling of this request would include the `trace-id` automatically, e.g. like this:
 >